dotnet/arcade/Documentation/Mechanics/MSBuildTaskDependencyInjection.md

         .AddSingleton(pizzaMock.Object);
     ```

 1. Pass that collection into the Task's `ConfigureServices` method.
-If the `ConfigureServices` method registers dependencies using TryAdds, it shouldn't add conflicting dependency registrations into the collection.
+If the `ConfigureServices` method registers dependencies using `TryAdd`s, it shouldn't add conflicting dependency registrations into the collection.

     ```csharp
     MSBuildTaskClass task = new MSBuildTaskClass();